Fire engulfs Waterville home during early morning hours Thursday

 Alderman said the home is listed as a one- or two-family dwelling, but one family lived there and owns the building.
 He did not immediately have the names of the occupants.

-No one was injured in the fire, which is being investigated by both the state Fire Marshal’s Office and Waterville fire Battallion Chief John Gromek.
+No one was injured in the fire, which is being investigated by both the Maine Office of State Fire Marshal and Waterville fire Battalion Chief John Gromek.
 State fire investigators were due to arrive Thursday.

 “They’re coming in this morning,” Alderman said.